Using Apps in the Discovery Environment¶

 All "Public Apps" are available to you.

 With hundreds of apps and sometimes many versions of an app in the DE, you may want to view a subset of all available apps.
+There are two ways to do this.

-First, in the upper left corner of the apps Apps view, the currently active subset of apps is shown as the primary filter.
+First, in the upper left corner of the Apps view, the currently active subset of apps is shown as the primary filter.

 Click the drop-down arrow next to the currently active subset to select a different apps subset to display: